MohammadaliRashidfarokhi/Programming-and-data-structures-1DV507/README.md

-# Programming and data structures.
+# Programming and data structures:

 # Assignment 1:
 Inheritance and Data Structures.